sarantist/Android-Popular-Movies/README.md

 # Popular Moviez

 This is a native android application made from scratch for the Associate Android Developer Fast Track program.
-The application will have 2 stages, this is stage 1.
-In the current stage you can discover the most popular or highest rated movies.
+The application allows the user to discover the most popular or highest rated movies and add movies as favorites.

 # How to use